rajatgirotra/study/cpp/CPP_NEW/boost/asio/2_README.txt

 class asio::io_context : public asio::execution_context {};

+Later on we will right our own execution_context that schedules the CompletionHandlers by priority and calls them.

 How does the asio::execution_context work? --> Internally it holds a map of Services.
 Service is a user defined class which derives from asio::execution_context::service

 class MyService : public asio::execution_context::service {